blinky893/jtd-personal-blog/docs/3-using-this-template/index.md

 ---
 layout: default
-title: Using this template
+title: About this site
 nav_order: 3
 has_children: true
 ---

-# Using this template
+# About this website